Jigudhari/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Defined Colors and Their Location:**

      1. Which colors are defined and in which class(s)?
-        > Yellow colour is defined and in `Smiley` class.
+        > White, green, red ,yellow and blank colours are defined and all are in `Smiley` class.
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
-        > Your answer here
+        > Class variables hold these colours.
+Values aren't expected to change during the program execution because its serving as constants, making sure of consistent behavior across all instances.

         3. Add the color blue to the appropriate class using the appropriate format and values.
+         > Add into class `Smiley` with other colours and in Constant format like BLUE = (0,0,255)

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
-        > Your answer here
+        > Colours variables are used in `Smiley`, `Sad` and `Happy` class.

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Your answer here
+     > The easiest way to change the smileys to green is to update the class variable for the color (e.g. self.YELLOW) in the base Smiley class to green values.

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: